commoncrossings/blackcorp-sov-gov-ops-portal/README.md

 These files are **not executable law** and do not perform any enforcement.
 They exist to show how a digital jurisdiction might **extend and respect** human rights and constitutional protections in a structured, inspectable way.

+## 2026 Jurisdictional Update
+See `constitution/2026-digital-jurisdiction-update.md` for the latest expansion of the VINCULUM, O.N.E., S‑CACE, NDA integration, and Digital Sovereign Jurisdiction doctrine.